Code-Institute-Submissions/grow-yourself/README.md

 ### Known Bugs

 -   15.11.2020 iPhone 7 testing on Safari & Ecosia shows the nav bar turns transparent.
 Cannot replicate on chrome dev tools or other windows emulators to troubleshoot.
 Have tried 4 different fixes to no avail.
+Fixes attempted are below.
+    - Changed z-index of banner and header.
+    - Forced height and background color on header and nav.
+    - Remove and recode header and navigation incase of type error not affecting chrome.

 ## Deployment